mjastad/calm_workshop/sdlc/calm_workshop_sdlc.rst

 - Provides structure to inexperienced staff.
 - Milestones are well understood.
 - Sets requirements stability.
-- Good for manageemnt control (plan, staff, track).
+- Good for management control (plan, staff, track).
 - Worsk well when quality is more important than cost or schedule.

 Weaknesses: